Club Soda vs Sparkling Water: What's the Difference?

 Key factors of sparkling water compared to club soda

-Sparkling water, also known as seltzer, has its own unique properties and characteristics that differentiate it from club soda.
+Sparkling water has its own unique properties and characteristics that differentiate it from club soda.
 Unlike club soda, sparkling water typically does not contain added minerals, which can result in a crisper and cleaner taste– making its ingredient list quite short in comparison.

 Here are the core attributes of sparkling water: